 Some personnel news

-Anyone else having a bad case of Great Resignation whiplash?
-It’s hard to keep up with which tech companies are growing, shrinking, floating or sinking.
-We’re here to help.
+Here’s where we keep up with which tech companies are growing, shrinking, floating, or sinking.

 Around the internet

 A roundup of workplace news from the farthest corners of the internet.